CactuseSecurity/firewall-orchestrator/documentation/developer-docs/importer/fw-api/cisco-sda/cisco-sda-api.md

     ZGV2bmV0dXNlcjpDaXNjbzEyMyEK
     tim@acantha:~$

-For some reason the authentication only works when you replace the final K with "=".
+For some reason the authentication only works when you replace the final K with padding character "=".

 API call: